db-tu-dresden/SIGMOD25-PostgreEval/ari/README.md

 We describe and justify our approach in the remainder of this section.
 Please note that the reproducibility pipeline is capable of reproducing all the results, but the default ARI configuration (as detailed in the [Setup](#setup)) just focuses on the core contributions.
 Most importantly, by default we only reproduce results on the Join Order Benchmark.
 The Stats benchmark can be activated if desired, but this will increase the runtime of the entire pipeline by a significant amount.

+The pipeline generates plots for all original figures from the paper.
+However, some figures contained plots for different hardware platforms or different workloads.
+We do not re-create these figures on a 1:1 basis.
+Most importantly, we only re-create figures on a single benchmark (JOB), instead of all benchmarks that have been used in the paper (JOB, Stats).
+The different benchmarks were used to aid in generalizing the results.
+We argue that this is still possible if the results have be reproduced on an entirely different hardware platform.
+Hence, the core results are not affected by this decision.

 ## Core Results